ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 ### WebRTC-Star

 We can use [WebRTC-Star](https://github.com/libp2p/js-libp2p-webrtc-star) nodes to help discover other peers we can connect with directly browser-to-browser.
-I find it easy to think of this as similar to [STUN](https://en.wikipedia.org/wiki/STUN), if you're already familiar with that concept.
+If you're familiar with the concept of [STUN](https://en.wikipedia.org/wiki/STUN), it might be helpful to think of them as conceptually similar.
 Effectively, each connecting node will be given a WebRTC-Star [multiaddress](https://docs.libp2p.io/concepts/addressing/) that other nodes can use to discover and connect to your browser directly.
 This means that if you peer with someone using the star node, and the star node goes offline, you remain connected!

 #### Usage